pd-giz-dave/fellsafe-uhf/README.md

 And all of this with real-time feedback from CPs on the course to the race organisers HQ (or anywhere else), even in mountainous terrain with no mobile phone coverage.

 In the context of the 2020 Covid-19 pandemic there is scope to use this system while maintaining social distancing.
-By pre-registering and pre-placig the readers, races could be run by individuals and results collated automatically.
+By pre-registering and pre-placing the readers, races could be run by individuals and results collated automatically.
 All the competitor would need to carry would be the tag which could be posted to them.
 Going further, the tag could completely identify the individual (like 'dibbers' but far cheaper) so not even registration (pre or otherwise) would be required.
 Rather like Park Runs, just turn up and go.

 ## The technology
 The main component is the use of UHF RFID readers/tags.
 These are the type of RFID systems typically used for auto entry car parks and road tolls.
 They have the advantage of very low cost tags (10p each if bought in bulk) and long range reading (3 metres or more) which means competitors do not have to stop at CPs (nor even slow down).
 As long as they get within range of the reader they'll be recorded.
 The disadvantage of UHF is the higher cost of the readers (compared with for e.g. NFC, as found in modern smartphones), but if carefully sourced (i.e. China!) the cost is not prohibitive.
 Another disadvantage is the comparatively high power requirement (you don't get long range without broadcasting a lot of power!), but intelligent power management can mitigate this.

 On top of the UHF tag readers is the use of *all* the modern comms capabilities to ensure a connection back to HQ, and/or the internet, can always be achieved.
-The comms include: Wifi, Bluetooth, LTE (mobiles) and LoRa (long range low power radio).
+The comms include: Wifi, Bluetooth, GPRS (mobiles) and LoRa (long range low power radio).

 And finally, to allow the device to self configure from its location, a GPS module so it knows where it is and can behave accordingly.

-The glue for all this is a low cost compute module, the Raspberry Pi Zero W. That will provide the interface to everything via an embeded web server that can be accessed through any web browser on any device via WiFi.
+The glue for all this is a low cost compute module, the Pycom Lopy4 microcontroller.
+That provides the interface to everything via an embedded web server that can be accessed through any web browser on any device via WiFi.

-The only other equipment required to run this system is any phone, tablet, laptop, desktop PC with WiFi.
-Where the internet is visible, this will also provide access to that.
+The only other equipment required to run this system is any phone, tablet, laptop or desktop PC with WiFi.
+Where the internet is visible, this will also provide limited access to that.
 In particular, there will be no software download/install required, it all comes embedded in the device.
-That will auto update itself everytime it can see the internet.
+That will auto update itself any time it can see the internet.

 ## Typical hardware components and costings

- - UHF readers (with circulary polarised antennas), there are lots on alibaba.com (the Chinese equivalent of Amazon), ranging from $68 (US) upwards, plus shipping/tax, allow £80 per reader (e.g. ACM-812A on alibaba.com)
+ - UHF readers (with circularly polarised antennas so runner orientation does not matter), there are lots on alibaba.com (the Chinese equivalent of Amazon), ranging from $68 (US) upwards, plus shipping/tax, allow £80 per reader (e.g. ACM-812A on alibaba.com)
- - RS232 to TTL converter, connect UHF reader to Pi Zero, about £5 (e.g. SparkFun Transceiver Breakout - MAX3232)
+ - RS232 to TTL converter, connect UHF reader to the Lopy4, about £5 (e.g. SparkFun Transceiver Breakout - MAX3232)
- - Pi Zero W, £10 from PiHut, provides the web server software platform and the 'glue' and the WiFI AP (Access Point) for external devices
- - SD card, 32GB, about £8
- - Pycom Fipy, about £50, provides the comms, WiFi (for internet access), LTE (NB-IoT access), LoRa (provides the Pymesh radio network)
+ - Pycom Lopy4, about £35, provides the comms, WiFi and LoRa
- - RTC (rea-time clock), about £5 (PiHut mini RTC module), provides date/time even when powered off (NB: GPS can supply time but not date)
- - GPS, about £12 (TeOhk GT-U7 on Amazon), or Stemedu USB GPS Module Vk-162 on Amazon £20 (waterproof)
+ - SIM800L GPRS modem (mobile), about £4, provides the internet link over the mobile network when one is visible
+ - PyTrack2 GPS module, about £35, also provides an SD Card and a USB interface for software development
- - Battery, 12v 5Ah+, lead-acid, about £10, e.g. pro-elec PEL01436 12v 7Ah from cpc.farnell.com, 65 x 101 x 151 mm, 2.05 kg
+ - Battery, 12v 5Ah+, motor-cycle lead-acid (far cheaper than Lithium-Ion), about £10, e.g. pro-elec PEL01436 12v 7Ah from cpc.farnell.com, 65 x 101 x 151 mm, 2.05 kg
- - Case, a waterproof case to house all the electronics tidly (use an electrical junction box), allow £10
+ - Case, a waterproof case to house all the electronics tidily (use an electrical junction box), allow £10
  - Mounting poles and/or tripods, allow £10
- - LTE/WiFi*2/Lora antenna, £20
+ - GPRS/WiFi*2/Lora antenna, £20
- - IoT SIM card, 1nce.com £10 for 500MB valid for 10 years
+ - IoT SIM card, 1nce.com £10 for 500MB valid for 10 years, or ThingsMobile.com (£10 for 100MB never expires)
  - PCB (later, initially use a breadboard and wires), e.g. pcbgogo.com $5 for 100mm x 100mm x 2 layers, allow £10
  - Other odds and ends, cables, connectors, power regulators, et al, allow £10

- This brings the total hardware cost to around £250 per unit.
+ This brings the total hardware cost to around £240 per unit.

  ![Hardware Config](/hardware-config.drawio.png)